Southend East and Rochford

-Southend East and Rochford is a constituency (Note: A county constituency (for the purposes of election expenses and type of returning officer).) in Essex represented in the House of Commons of the UK Parliament since 2024 by Bayo Alaba, a member of the Labour Party.
+Southend East and Rochford is a constituency (Note: A county constituency (for the purposes of election expenses and type of returning officer).) in Essex represented in the House of Commons of the UK Parliament since 2024 by Bayo Alaba, a member of the Labour Party who sits as an Independent after being suspended in August 2026.
 (Note: As with all constituencies, the constituency elects one Member of Parliament (MP) by the first past the post system of election at least every five years.)

-Prior to the 2023 Periodic Review of Westminster constituencies, coming into effect at the 2024 general election, the constituency was known as Rochford and Southend East.
+Prior to the 2023 review of Westminster constituencies, coming into effect at the 2024 general election, the constituency was known as Rochford and Southend East.